1981 British League season

-The 1981 British League season was the 47th season of the top tier of speedway in the United Kingdom and the 17th known as the British League.
+The 1981 British League season was the 47th season of the top tier of motorcycle speedway in the United Kingdom and the 17th known as the British League.

 Summary

 The league comprised 16 teams - one fewer than the previous season.
 Wolverhampton Wolves had dropped down to the National League.

 American Bruce Penhall (who would be crowned world champion by the end of the season) topped the averages and helped Cradley Heathens win their first title.
 The Cradley team included Penhall, rising Danish star Erik Gundersen and British internationals Alan Grahame and Phil Collins.
 The league runner-up Ipswich Witches gained some consolation by winning the Knockout Cup.

+The year saw a changing of the guard as a number of young riders broke through as heat leaders.
+American duo Penhall and Dennis Sigalos led Cradley Heath and Ipswich respectively, Danish trio Gundersen, Hans Nielsen and Tommy Knudsen all qualified for the World Final, and Kenny Carter finished as top Englishman in the World Final and won the League Riders' Championship.